Compound and Parallel Modes of Tropical Convolutional Neural Networks: Experiments

 \subsection{Evaluation metric}

 In order to evaluate the model we proposed, we use following metrics to analyze the performance of the method in our experiment: \begin{itemize} \item \textbf{accuracy}: accuracy of the model on the test set of the dataset.
 It is calculated as the number of correct predictions divided by the total number of predictions. \item \textbf{AUC}: the area under the receiver operating characteristic curve (ROC AUC) of the model on the test set of the dataset.
 It is a measure of the performance of the model in terms of true positive rate and false positive rate. \item \textbf{precision}: the precision of the model on the test set of the dataset.
 It is calculated as the number of true positive predictions divided by the total number of positive predictions. \item \textbf{recall}: the recall of the model on the test set of the dataset.
 It is calculated as the number of true positive predictions divided by the total number of actual positive instances. \item \textbf{F1}: the F1 score of the model on the test set of the dataset.
-It is the harmonic mean of precision and recall, and is a measure of the model's performance in terms of precision and recall. \end{itemize}
+It is the harmonic mean of precision and recall, and is a measure of the model's performance in terms of precision and recall. \item \textbf{mIoU}: the mean Intersection over Union (mIoU) of the model on the test set of the dataset.
+It is a measure of the performance of the model in terms of the overlap between the predicted and actual segmentation masks. \end{itemize}